SimmonsRitchie/coronavirus-gsheet-extracter/README.md

 ### Coronavirus Google Sheet Extracter

-Pulls data from Spotlight PA Coronavirus google sheet and uploads it to specified AWS S3 accounts and/or local storage.
+Pulls data from targeted google sheets and uploads data as CSVs to specified AWS S3 accounts and/or local storage.

-Set document ID, individual sheet ID and other settings in config/gsheets.json.
+Set document ID, individual sheet ID and other settings of your target sheets in config/gsheets.json.
+See gsheets -example.json for an example of a config file.

+Rename .env.example as .env and insert your AWS credentials, bucket location and related settings.

 #### Requirements